BramVan-Oosterhout/katacoda-scenarios/foswiki2/simpleapplication/step2-answer.md

-To see the completed form, retrieve it from the SolutionExampleTopics tar bal.
+To see the completed form, retrieve it from the SolutionExampleTopics tar ball.
-`tar xvf /tmp/SolutionExampleTopics.tgz -C /var/www/foswiki/data/Applications SolutionExApp/SolutionExForm*`{{execute}}
+`tar xvzf /tmp/SolutionExampleTopics.tgz -C /var/www/foswiki/data/Applications SolutionExApp/SolutionExForm*`{{execute}}

 Now you can navigate the SolutionsExApp starting in the Applications web.